 A U.S. Holder will generally recognize capital gain or loss upon the sale or other disposition of ADSs or common shares in an amount equal to the difference between the amount realized upon the disposition and the U.S. Holder's adjusted tax basis in such ADSs or common shares.
 Subject to the discussion above under "-PFIC Considerations and Rules," any capital gain or loss will generally be long-term if the ADSs or common shares have been held for more than one year and will generally be U.S. source gain or loss for U.S. foreign tax credit purposes.
 Net long-term capital gains of non-corporate U.S. Holders currently are eligible for reduced rates of taxation.
 The deductibility of a capital loss may be subject to limitations.
 In the event that we are deemed to be a "resident enterprise" under the EIT Law and gain from the disposition of the ADSs or common shares is subject to tax in China, such gain may be treated as PRC-source gain for foreign tax credit purposes under the U.S.-PRC income tax treaty.
-Pursuant to recently issued Treasury Regulations, however, if a U.S. Holder is not eligible for the benefits of the U.S.-PRC income tax treaty or does not elect to apply the U.S.-PRC income tax treaty, then such holder may not be able to claim a foreign tax credit arising from any PRC tax imposed on the disposition of the ADSs or Class A common shares.
-Each U.S. Holder is urged to consult its tax advisors regarding the tax consequences if a foreign tax is imposed on a disposition of our ADSs or common shares, including the availability of the foreign tax credit or deduction under their particular circumstances, their eligibility for benefits under the U.S.-PRC income tax treaty and the potential impact of the recently issued Treasury Regulations.
+Pursuant to recently issued Treasury Regulations, however, if a U.S. Holder is not eligible for the benefits of the U.S.-PRC income tax treaty or does not elect to apply the U.S.-PRC income tax treaty.
+Holder is urged to consult its tax advisors regarding the tax consequences if a foreign tax is imposed on a disposition of our ADSs or common shares, including the availability of the foreign tax credit or deduction under their particular circumstances, their eligibility for benefits under the U.S.-PRC income tax treaty and the potential impact of the recently issued Treasury Regulations.